 3. The Fancy First

 The bullseye of Paris.
 Right in the middle and impossibly small.
 But with so, so much to do.
 Start off, obviously, with a trip to the Louvre museum to meet the lovely Mona Lisa.
-Then explore the Ile de Paris island, find your inner Jason Bourne on the Pont Neuf bridge, and then meander through Palais Royale, pictured below, like Tom Cruise will in the upcoming Mission Impossible.
+Then explore the Ile de la Cité island, find your inner Jason Bourne on the impressive Pont Neuf bridge, and then meander through Palais Royale, pictured below, like Tom Cruise the latest Mission Impossible movie.

 2. The Tourist’s Seventh